dragonworx/tree-log/README.md

 | `useColor: boolean`                | `true`        | Output using ansi color codes, or just plain text                                                                                                                                                                                                                                                                                                     |
 | `stringProviderMethodName: string` | `"toLogInfo"` | The method name to look for when converting argument objects to strings.
 This method will be called if found on an object, falling back to native string conversion for that type.
 This makes objects "log aware" if needed.
 For example logging this object `{toLogInfo: () => 'my log data'}` will display `"my log data"` for the log entries data |

-`setLogOptions({ useTimeDelta: true })` will show the delta in milliseconds between calls instead of the full datetime.
+If you want to know the relative time between each log entry then `setLogOptions({ useTimeDelta: true })` will show the delta in milliseconds instead of the full datetime.

 <img src="./doc/output-delta.png" alt="drawing" width="600"/>

-Or if you don't want the timestamp prefix at all `setLogOptions({ showTimeStamp: false })`.
+Or if you don't want the timestamp prefix at all then `setLogOptions({ showTimeStamp: false })`.

 <img src="./doc/output-no-timestamp.png" alt="drawing" width="500"/>